 We’ve all been there.
 You’ve been too busy (or just too lazy), or the weather has been too bad, and you’ve neglected your garden.
 Now it resembles something from a Tarzan movie and needs to be tackled.
-So, after spending hours cutting, trimming, and whatever else needed doing, you now have a nice looking garden again.
+So, after spending hours pruning, trimming, and whatever else needed doing, you now have a nice looking garden again.

-Only one problem- there’s now a mountain of garden waste at the bottom of your garden for you to dispose of.
+Only one problem – there’s now a mountain of garden waste at the bottom of your garden for you to dispose of.
 So what do you do?

-Well you have options.
+Well you have options for a garden shredder.

 Option number one: You now spend even more time bagging up the waste and doing several trips to the tip and back.
 I don’t know about you but the tip is one of my least favourite places, and not having to go there would be worth a king’s ransom in my book.

 Option two: You make a big bonfire and burn it.
-Now while this is far more pleasing to the ear for me than going to the tip 20 times, it is still quite time consuming as you have to not only build the fire, but also stand and keep an eye on it so it doesn’t spread or get out of control.
+Now while this is far more pleasing to the ear for me than going to the tip 20 times, it is still time consuming as you have to not only build the fire, but also stand and keep an eye on it so it doesn’t spread or get out of control.

 Also, in this day and age, we all have to be more environmentally conscious and the smoke and fumes going out into the air is probably not the most ‘go green’ option you can choose.
 Not to mention how much it will annoy your neighbours if the smoke from your fire blows over their fence and onto the clothes hanging on the washing line.